A rush in the RV lifestyle drives Winnebago sales, profits upward

-In a pandemic, SUVs and vans just aren't enough for many Americans.
+In a pandemic, SUVs and vans just weren't enough for many people.

 Winnebago Industries said Wednesday its profit during the winter quarter was five times higher than a year ago, and sales were up 34% as more people decided to hit the road in recreational vehicles.

-"Strong retail demand, low field inventory, and record committed dealer orders set the table for continued robust performance," Mike Happe, the company's chief executive, said in a statement.
+"Strong retail demand, low field inventory, and record committed dealer orders set the table for continued robust performance," Mike Happe, the company's chief executive, said.
 But he added, "We also believe there is secular and ongoing growth in outdoor lifestyle products as consumer priorities have changed due to the pandemic."

-Winnebago's towable product segment had a 55% jump in sales.
-Sales in the motor home segment were 17.5%.
+Winnebago's towable product segment had a 55% jump in sales, while the motor home segment rose 17.5%.

 Consumers showed the strongest interest in Winnebago brand Class B motor homes, such as the Solis, Revel and Travato models.
 These models are 21 feet long or shorter and sleep two to four people.